Average Traumatic Brain Injury Settlement

 - $195,000 for a Bucks County bicycle accident brain injury

 While it’s difficult to estimate an average settlement for a traumatic brain injury, some common factors may affect your case:

 - Injury severity: The more severe the injury, the higher a traumatic brain injury settlement is likely to be.
 However, even mild traumatic brain injuries can result in long-term symptoms that make it difficult to work or to enjoy life as you once did.
 Post-concussion syndrome, for example, can last for years.

 - Projected medical expenses: The value of a traumatic brain injury case is largely determined by the dollar amount of medical bills and future medical expenses you are expected to need while you receive treatment.
 This could include hospitalization, therapy, pharmaceuticals, home health expenses, the need to remodel your home to make it handicap accessible, or other long-term living arrangements.
 Long-term care costs for a traumatic brain injury can cost millions of dollars over a lifetime.

-- Age: Young victims who are expected to require medical support and therapy for many more years often receive higher settlements.
+- Age: Young victims who are expected to require medical support, and therapy, for many more years and the expertise of a child brain injury lawyer often receive higher settlements.

 - Loss of future income: If you can’t work or were forced to take a job with lower pay due to your injuries, you may be compensated for the loss of your earning potential.

 - Pain and suffering: Traumatic brain injury settlements take into account non-economic damages, such as the amount of pain and suffering you have endured.
 If you have recurring pain and headaches, memory loss, problems concentrating, or cannot enjoy activities you once did, you may be awarded more money.